 Medications - You will be given an anti-blood clot injection, slow release and fast acting pain relief and Panadol along with your regular medications.
-Please ask if you are unsure about the regime your anaesthetist or surgeon has prescribed and inform your nurse of the effectiveness of the medications.

-Pain Management - Depending on your type of anaesthetic and your pain management regime, you will have a number of pain relief medications prescribed for you.
+Pain management - Depending on your type of anaesthetic and your pain management regime, you will have a number of pain relief medications prescribed for you.